zmandyhe/advanced-lane-finding/README.md

 ## Discussion
 This is the most challenging and fun project that used many computer vision algorithms.
-As the project result has demonstrated, it has many opportunities to improve the lane detection accuracies.
-I think in order to have a better accuracy for hard curved road, the pre-processing and fine tuning the image/frame data is essential, particularly to fine tune the thresholding binary image for color and space gradients.
+As the project result has demonstrated, it has many opportunities to improve the lane detection accuracies for harder road conditions.
+I think in order to have a better accuracy for hard curved road, the pre-processing the image/frame data and fine tuning parameters are essential, particularly to fine tune the thresholding binary image for color and space gradients.
 I can see in my project, for test5.jpg where contains many noises (nearby trees), the result for thresholding binary image to highlight lane lines has a great space to improve, even although the same parameters for thresholding other test images work very well.

 It is important to undistort the video frames for the camera, it suggests to use at least 20 images to calibrate the camera to compute a stable camera matrix and distortion coefficients.
 Always test the camera matrix and distrotion coefficients on more pictures, to ensure the computation of the calibration is correct.

 My first iteration of the project missed some curved lane line for the project video.
 There are two causes.
-The first one is due to the unreliable perspective transform matrix, it needs some experiments to make it right.
+The first one is due to the unreliable perspective transform matrix, it took me some experiments to make it right.
 In that iteration, I picked a random road picture to get the perspective transformation matrix.
+Which turned out not a good strategy.
+In my second iteration, I adjusted my strategy, and picked a straight line road picture to calculate the transformation matrix, as straight lines will remain straight even after the transformation.
+To find this transformation matrix, I picked 4 points on the input image and corresponding points on the output image.
+Among these 4 points, 3 of them should not be collinear.
+Then transformation matrix can be found by the applying the function cv2.getPerspectiveTransform().
+There are algorithms to calculate the matrix for perspective transform, I will search and give it a try.
+My first iteration of the project missed some curved lane line for the project video.
+There are two causes.
+The first one is due to the unreliable perspective transform matrix, it took me some experiments to make it right.
+In that iteration, I picked a random road picture to get the perspective transformation matrix.
 Which turns out not a good strategy.
 In my second iteration, I adjusted my strategy, and pick a straight line road picture to calculate the transformation matrix, as straight lines will remain straight even after the transformation.
 To find this transformation matrix, I picked 4 points on the input image and corresponding points on the output image.
 Among these 4 points, 3 of them should not be collinear.
 Then transformation matrix can be found by the applying the function cv2.getPerspectiveTransform().
-There are algorithms to calculate the matrix for perspective transform, I will search and give it a try.
+There are algorithms to calculate the matrix for perspective transform, I will search and give it a try later.

 It is worth to mention that I tested the warp result on other straight stretch of road as I'll be able to measure the warp success by seeing the lanes parallel to each other.

-I also experimented sliding window by applying convolution, the results were not improved than the two apporaches used in this project.
-I like this project and will experiment other approaches to work on complicated road conditions.
+I also experimented sliding window by applying convolution, the result was not better than the two apporaches used in this project.
+I like this project and will continue to experiment to work on complicated road conditions.